za/tango_with_django_book/chapters/bootstrap.rst

 Including CSS/JS in The Base Template .....................................
 If you download or look at the source for http://getbootstrap.com/2.3.2/examples/fluid.html, you'll notice that in the ``<head>`` section there is some additional ``<style>`` code.
-Copy the CSS inside these style tags and create a new CSS file in ``/static/css/`` called ``boostrap-fluid-adj.css``.
+Copy the CSS inside these style tags and create a new CSS file in ``/static/css/`` called ``bootstrap-fluid-adj.css``.
 Your code should look similar to the example shown below.

 .. code-block:: css